ibm-cloud-docs/FileStorage/expandable_file_storage.md

 ## Limitations
 {: #limitsofextension}

+Storage that was provisioned before the release of this feature, during **April 2017 - 14 December 2017**, can be increased to 10 times its original size and no more.
+Storage that was provisioned after **14 December 2017** can be increased to 12 TB.

 Existing size limitations for {{site.data.keyword.filestorage_short}} that was provisioned with Endurance still apply (up to 4 TB for 10 IOPS tier and up to 12 TB for all other tiers).

 You can't change the file share to a smaller size after you expand its capacity.